FrameVGGT: Coherence-Preserving Memory for Bounded Streaming Geometry: Experiments

 \subsection{Camera Pose Estimation}

 \paragraph{Protocol and metrics.} We evaluate streaming camera pose estimation on \textsc{TUM-dynamics}~\cite{6385773} using sequences of up to 300 frames.
-We report ATE, RPE${}_{\text{trans}}$, and RPE${}_{\text{rot}}$ (all $\downarrow$) after Sim(3) Umeyama alignment, used only for global similarity normalization without any refinement.
-As in depth estimation, the anchor tier mainly acts as a hard-case safety margin and does not provide systematic gains on this dataset.
+We report ATE, RPE${}_{\text{trans}}$, and RPE${}_{\text{rot}}$ (all $\downarrow$) after Sim(3) Umeyama alignment, used only for global similarity normalization.

-\paragraph{Effect of mid-term capacity.} Tab.~\ref{tab:pose_main} and Fig.~\ref{fig:tum_pose_vis} show that pose estimation is more sensitive to tight memory budgets than depth, since insufficient mid-horizon support is directly accumulated into long-horizon trajectory drift.
-Compared with token-level streaming baselines, our frame-level rolling memory preserves more complementary support, leading to lower ATE and RPE over extended sequences.
+\paragraph{Effect of mid-term capacity.} Similar trends are observed for pose estimation.
+Tab.~\ref{tab:pose_main} and Fig.~\ref{fig:tum_pose_vis} show that token-level streaming suffers from accumulated error and drift as sequences grow.
+In contrast, our frame-level memory preserves complementary multi-view context over time, resulting in more stable pose estimation and lower ATE and RPE over long sequences.
+Increasing the mid-term capacity $M$ consistently improves pose accuracy, with diminishing returns at larger budgets.

-Increasing the mid-term capacity $M$ consistently improves pose accuracy, with most gains achieved at moderate budgets and diminishing returns thereafter.
-This suggests that additional mid-term memory mainly helps by retaining complementary viewpoints and baselines beyond the immediate neighborhood of the current frame.
-Once the dominant support gaps are covered, further retained blocks become increasingly redundant, leading to the observed saturation.
-Overall, the results indicate that bounded-memory pose stability depends critically on preserving complementary mid-horizon support rather than relying on purely local continuity.

 \paragraph{Recent vs.\ mid-term evidence.} Tab.~\ref{tab:pose_slidewindow} shows that forcing a Recent-$K$ buffer is insufficient for long-horizon pose stability.
-Although recency helps short-range continuity, adjacent frames often provide highly overlapping constraints.
-A larger recent buffer therefore over-allocates memory to near-duplicate local evidence while reducing capacity for more complementary mid-term support.
-This weakens effective viewpoint and baseline diversity, making it harder to correct drift once local ambiguity accumulates.
-The resulting increase in ATE and RPE is again consistent with our central claim: long-horizon geometric reasoning depends less on recency alone than on retaining complementary support structure under a fixed memory budget.
+Consistent with 3D reconstruction, allocating more memory to recent frames reduces capacity for complementary mid-term context and weakens long-range geometric constraints.